About the Tour

 • I’ll show you the former rooming house where John Wilkes Booth tried to recruit another actor into his conspiracy to abduct President Lincoln.

-• If you like, we may stop at one of the Village coffee shops for refreshments or stop for a rest in the little St Luke’s Garden.
+• If you like, we may stop at one of the Village coffee shops for refreshments or for a rest in the little St Luke’s Garden.

 • As a child I played in the fountain in Washington Square Park.
 At that same fountain, as a teenager, we protested the ban on music in the park in 1961.
 There a hundred thousand marched in 1933 against Fascism in Europe.
+More recently the Wall Street protests.